Large Language Models Are Human-Like Internally: Details on cross-lingual experiments

 We target FPGD data from MECO in 13 languages~\cite{siegelman2022expanding} using five multilingual XGLMs~\cite{lin-etal-2022-shot} (564M, 1.7B, 2.9B, 4.5B, 7.5B).
+For the German part, we used monolingual German models in Table~\ref{tbl:lms}.
 We analyze the $\Delta$LL of surprisal from their internal layers.
 Due to the unavailability of tuned-lenses for XGLMs, only logit-lenses were used.
-Table~\ref{tbl:meco} shows $\Delta$LLs per-layer-range, and Fugure~\ref{fig:params_ppp_meco} shows the relationship between paramter numbers and $\Delta$LL.
+Figure~\ref{fig:params_ppp_meco} shows the relationship between paramter numbers and $\Delta$LL in each language.